rstdoc/rstdoc/doc/_dcx_api.rst

 Yields ``((line index, tag address), target, link name)`` of ``lns`` of a restructureText file.
-For a .stpl file the linkname comes from the generated .rest file.
+For a .stpl file the linkname comes from the generated RST file.

 :param lns: lines of the document
 :param doc: the rst/rest document for tags